 - Organize a family (or friends) volunteer effort — and make sure to include your favorite elders!
 A University of California, Berkeley study discovered that elderly people who volunteered for two or more organizations were 44 percent less likely to die over a five-year period than non-volunteers, regardless of if they smoked or exercised or not.

 - Set up a Project FeederWatch subscription to become “community scientists” and have fun tallying official bird counts for Cornell University scientists.

 - Coordinate a family nature stroll.
-Being in nature, also known as forest bathing, lowers blood pressure, improves your immune system and improves your brain in many key ways.
+Being in nature, also known as forest bathing, can lower blood pressure, improve your immune system and boost your brain in many key ways.